qian-shen/obsidian-reading-progress-desktop/README.md

 1. Download the latest version from the Release, which includes three files: `main.js`, `manifest.json`, and `styles.css`.
 2. In Obsidian, go to **Settings** => **Community plugins** => **Installed plugins**.
 Click the folder icon on the right to open the plugins folder.
 3. Create a new folder named `reading-progress-desktop` inside the plugins folder.
 Copy the three files from step one into this folder.
 Then, click the refresh button in the same section as step two.
-You should now see the plugin listed as `Reading Progress Desktop`.
+You should now see the plugin listed as `Reading progress desktop`.

 ## Usage